Breast Augmentation Myths

 3. You will have a long recovery period.
 This is a myth.
 Dr. Kara provides a 24-hour recovery breast augmentation which allows patients to keep moving, within reason, and get back to work the following day.

 4. Scarring is unsightly.
 Dr. Kara is a skilled plastic surgeon and strategically hides scars so that they are less visible.
-He also provides complimentary scar treatment to help reduce the visibility of scars quicker.
+He also provides scar treatment to help reduce the visibility of scars quicker.

 5. You won’t be able to feel your nipples.
 This is a myth.
 While you may lose temporary sensation in the nipple as your body adjusts to the changes, the sensation will return typically.